-I am a PhD Candidate in Finance at Rutgers Business School, holding an MA in Economics from Vanderbilt University, as well as a BS in Applied Mathematics and a BA in Economics from UCLA.
+I am a tenure-track Assistant Professor of Finance at The College of New Jersey, holding a PhD in Finance from Rutgers Business School, an MA in Economics from Vanderbilt University, as well as a BS in Applied Mathematics and a BA in Economics from UCLA.
 My academic research focuses on Banking, Financial Regulation, and FinTech.
+I have also taught at Columbia University and Sacred Heart University.

 Email: panja@tcnj.edu